-186 years ago today, on July 26, 1833, the Emancipation Act passed its third reading in the House of Commons, ensuring the end of slavery in the British Empire.
-It was authored by William Wilberforce.
+One hundred eighty-nine years ago today, on July 26, 1833, the Slavery Abolition Act passed its third reading in the House of Commons, ensuring the end of slavery in the British Empire.
+William Wilberforce authored it.

 August 24 marks the birthday of British statesman and England’s greatest abolitionist William Wilberforce.
-He was a man well known to the Framing Fathers of the American Revolution and became in his day, not just a politician, philanthropist, and abolitionist, but also a writer of such popularity (in his own day) as C.S.
+He was a man well known to the Founding Fathers of the American Revolution.
+He became not just a politician, philanthropist, and abolitionist but also a writer of such popularity (in his own day) as C.S.
 Lewis was in the 20th century.
 As I mentioned in my first article on the History of Amazing Grace, Wilberforce’s mentor was the song’s author John Newton.
 The popular film “Amazing Grace” tells, in brief, the life of Wilberforce.

-William Wilberforce was born in 1759 to privilege and wealth in 18th century England and though physically challenged, worked for nearly 20 years to push through Parliament a bill for the abolition of the slave trade in the British Empire almost 200 years ago.
+William Wilberforce was born in 1759 to privilege and wealth in 18th century England and though physically challenged, worked for nearly 20 years to push through Parliament bills for both the abolition of the slave trade as well as the emancipation of enslaved people in the British Empire, almost 200 years ago.

-Born in Hull in Yorkshire, upon his father’s death in 1768 he was sent to live with an aunt and uncle in Wimbledon.
+Born in Hull in Yorkshire, he was sent to live with an aunt and uncle in Wimbledon following his father’s death in 1768.
 While there, he came into contact with the great evangelist George Whitefield.
 He was also influenced by the former slave-trading sea captain, pastor John Newton.
-However, his mother and grandfather wanted him away from Newton’s influence, which they thought was too evangelical and “Methodist,” much too enthusiastic for respectable Anglicans, and returned him to Hull.
+However, he was returned to Hull because his mother and grandfather wanted him away from Newton’s influence, which they thought was too evangelical and “Methodist,” much too enthusiastic for respectable Anglicans.

-Following private school, Wilberforce took both his B.A. and M.A. at St. John’s College in Cambridge where he began a lasting friendship with the future Prime Minister, William Pitt the Younger.
-But Wilberforce was not a serious student, and he was given to late nights of drinking, gambling, and card playing.
-At the youngest age at which one could be elected, at 21 he was elected to Parliament.
+Following private school, Wilberforce took his B.A. and M.A. at St. John’s College in Cambridge, where he began a lasting friendship with the future Prime Minister, William Pitt the Younger.
+But Wilberforce was not a serious student and was given to late nights of drinking, gambling, and card playing.
+At the age of 21, the youngest age at which one could be elected, he was elected to Parliament.
 He was noted for his charm and eloquence; indeed, his phenomenal rhetorical skill caused the young Prime Minister William Pitt later to challenge Wilberforce with a considerable undertaking — abolition.

 The abolitionist Thomas Clarkson influenced Wilberforce to become an activist on the issue of slavery, and together they proposed to Parliament a dozen resolutions against the slave trade.
 Wilberforce’s early optimism was met with one defeat after another.
-This did not dissuade him from the cause against slavery, or other issues for that matter.
+These did not dissuade him from the cause against slavery or other issues, for that matter.

 “…One may not be able to calculate all of the advantages that may result from your service in public life.
 The example, and even the presence of a consistent character, may have a powerful, though unobserved, effect upon others.
 You are in a place where many know Him not, and can show them the genuine fruits of the religion you are known to profess.”

-Though he continued to be plagued by poor health that kept him bedridden at times for weeks, he attended to his causes.
-All his life he suffered chronic ill health that included a crooked spine, poor eyesight, and stomach problems.
+Though he continued to be plagued by poor health that kept him bedridden for weeks at a time, he attended to his causes.
+All his life, he suffered chronic ill health that included a crooked spine, poor eyesight, and stomach problems.
 He wrote:

 “So enormous, so dreadful, so irremediable did the [slave] trade’s wickedness appear that my own mind was completely made up for abolition.
 Let the consequences be what they would: I from this time determined that I would never rest until I had effected its abolition.”